 New Orleans Saints announce cancellation of the team's four 2020 preseason games

-NEW ORLEANS- The New Orleans Saints have canceled the team's four preseason games following discussions and resolutions between the NFL and the NFLPA.
+NEW ORLEANS- The New Orleans Saints have canceled the team's four preseason games following discussions and resolutions between the National Football League and the National Football League Players Association.

 The cancellation of the preseason will allow the Saints organization additional lead-up time to prepare and provide proper safety protocols for the restart of the NFL season.